SmartThingsCommunity/webrtc-tutorial/step_final/STEP_FINAL.md

 To complete the connector, we are going to wire up the button to simulate motion and connect the camera using webRTC.

-First of all you should install dependencies:

-    cd webrtc-tutorial/step_final
-    npm install

 ### Motion Simulation

 The web app already has a button to simulate motion.
 Wire this up to notify SmartThings when